 We are conveniently located in the suburb of Bondi Beach, Bondi in Sydney, and offer high quality dental services to the local Bondi community and the surrounding areas.
 Bondi Dental provides free parking facilities at the rear of the building.

-Call us on 02) 9365 7187 or book your appointment online to claim your FREE Dental Implant Consultation TODAY!
+Book your appointment online to claim your FREE Dental Implant Consultation TODAY!
 Bondi Dental consists of a group of professionals who have a combined experience of over 60 years in all aspects of dentistry.

 Visit us at 134 Curlewis St in Bondi Beach.